-Abutting uses include automobile storage, textile manufacturing, auto repair, and other industrial uses within 200 feet of the site.
-The immediate area along 60th Street is predominantly developed with light industrial uses, zoned M2.
+Abutting uses include offices, manufacturing suppliers, and automotive repair uses within 200 feet of the site.
+The immediate area along Burnet Ave. is predominantly developed with limited manufacturing uses, zoned M1-1.
 (See Exhibit A)

 CEQA Findings

 CEQA Guidelines, Section 15332, Class 1 and Class 32, consists of projects characterized as in-fill development meeting the following 5 conditions: (a) The project is consistent with the applicable general plan designation and all applicable general plan policies as well as with the applicable zoning designation and regulations; (b) The proposed development occurs within city limits on a project site of no more than five acres substantially surrounded by urban uses; (c) The project site has no value as habitat for endangered, rare or threatened species; (d) Approval of the project would not result in any significant effects relating to traffic, noise, air quality, or water quality; and (e) The site can be adequately served by all required utilities and public services.